Safer Drivers, Safer Roads

 After completing your program, when is my child eligible to receive a probationary license?

-Assuming the student completed both class and in-car instruction with CIESC, each student must be at least 16 years and 90 days and hold their learner’s permit for 180 days before applying for the probationary license at the BMV (without driver education 16 years and 270 days is required).
+Assuming the student completed both class and in-car instruction with CIESC, each student must be at least 16 years and 90 days and hold their learner’s permit for 180 days before applying for the probationary license at the BMV (without driver education, age of 16 years and 270 days is required).

 I have not started the program since enrollment.
 Can I start now?